 Other areas of involvement for GPS included attendance at Alabama Public Awareness Cooperative Training (APACT) sessions that were held at various locations across the state.
-Also in attendance at these sessions are first responders and other stakeholders.
-These sessions were conducted by Alabama 811 and sponsored and hosted by the gas system operators to supplement their existing Public Awareness Programs in an effort to educate the first responders and others about the natural gas and hazardous liquid pipelines in their area.
+Also, in attendance at these sessions are 500 natural gas and hazardous liquid operators attended hosted by the gas system operators to supplement their existing Public Awareness Programs in an effort to educate the first responders and others about the natural gas and hazardous liquid pipelines in their area.

 Underground utility damage prevention continued to be a major concern of GPS.
 Involvement of GPS staff in the Alabama Damage Prevention Alliance (ADPA) helped to steer the state towards a more aggressive posture in the area of damage prevention.
-GPS personnel participated in the 3rd Annual Damage Prevention Summit, sponsored by ADPA, in October 2016 and the 4th Annual Damage Prevention Summit in September 2017.
+GPS personnel participated in the 4th Annual Damage Prevention Summit, sponsored by ADPA, in September 2017 and the 5th Annual Damage Prevention Summit in September 2018.
 The focus of this "Summit" is to educate and encourage participation in safe excavation practices.